-Sustainable investments with an environmental objective that are aligned with the EU Taxonomy are defined on the basis of the investee company's aligned turnover, aligned capital expenditures, or aligned operating expenditures.
+- 1. Sustainable investments with an environmental objective that are aligned with the EU Taxonomy are defined on the basis of the investee company's aligned turnover, aligned capital expenditures, or aligned operating expenditures. - 2.
 Sustainable investments with an environmental objective that are not aligned with the EU Taxonomy are defined by three sustainability contribution elements.
-Firstly, in the case in investments in companies, we calculate the sustainable impact revenue contribution (based on MSCI's Sustainable Impact Solutions Data).
+First, in the case in investments in companies, we calculate the sustainable impact revenue contribution.
 We analyse the revenues from products or services targeting one or more environmental impact themes objectives.
 These include alternative energy, energy efficiency, green building, pollution prevention, sustainable water, or sustainable agriculture.
-Secondly, also in the case of investments in companies, we analyse the SDG thematic contribution (based on ISS's SDG Solutions Assessment data).
-Thirdly, in case of investments in sovereigns, we analyse the country's relative environmental performance using the Natural Capital and Resource Intensity & Resource Efficiency pillars of the Global Sustainable Competitiveness Index of SolAbility.
-The top performing countries within the developed and emerging markets universe that meet our DNSH criteria are regarded as sustainable investments.
+Second, also in the case of investments in companies, we analyse the SDG thematic contribution.
+Third, in case of investments in sovereigns, we analyse the country's relative environmental using publicly available sources.
+The top performing countries within the developed and emerging markets universe that meet our DNSH criteria are regarded as sustainable investments. - 3.
 Sustainable investments with a social objective are defined by three sustainability contribution elements.
-Firstly, in the case in investments in companies, we calculate the sustainable impact revenue contribution (based on MSCI's Sustainable Impact Solutions Data).
+First, in the case in investments in companies, we calculate the sustainable impact revenue contribution.
 We analyse the revenues from products or services targeting one or more social impact themes objectives.
 These include nutrition, sanitation, major diseases treatment, SME finance, education, affordable real estate, or connectivity.
-Secondly, also in the case of investments in companies, we analyse the SDG thematic contribution (based on ISS's SDG Solutions Assessment data).
-Thirdly, in case of investments in sovereigns, we analyse the country's relative social performance using the Social Progress Index.
+Second, also in the case of investments in companies, we analyse the SDG thematic contribution.
+Third, in case of investments in sovereigns, we analyse the country's relative social performance using publicly available sources.
 The top performing countries within the developed and emerging markets universe that meet our DNSH criteria are regarded as sustainable investments.